RomanLut/hx_espnow_rc/doc/esp01_sbus.md

 3) Plug USB-USB adapter while holding FLASH button.
 Upload firware using PlatformIO.

-Optionally, you can flash firmware before soldering anything using some ESP01 breakout board.
+Optionally, you can flash firmware before soldering anything using some ESP01 breakout board OR using FC serialpathrough mode.

 After initial flashing, firmware can be updated wirelessly (OTA).